gissehel/FluentDataAccess/README.md

 ﻿# FluentDataAccess

-A simple C# Fluent API to start SQL queries (Support only SQLite for now).
+A simple C# Fluent API to start SQL queries.